Tabby's Place

 Tabby's Place is a cat sanctuary situated in Ringoes, New Jersey, United States.
-Opened in 2003, it can house approximately 100 cats, which come primarily from high-volume public animal shelters where they have been scheduled to be killed.
+Opened in 2003, it can house approximately 130 cats, which come primarily from high-volume public animal shelters where they have been scheduled to be killed.

 History

 Opened in 2003, the inception of Tabby's Place began with a stray brown tabby cat.
 Jonathan Rosenberg, then Chief Technology Officer at CNET, and his wife Sharon adopted this cat and named him "Tabby".
 The Rosenbergs lost Tabby fifteen years later to untreatable squamous cell carcinoma.
 In honor of Tabby, Jonathan resigned from his job, cashed in his company stock options and invested more than US$2 million to create a new 501(c)(3) non-profit corporation called Tabby's Place.
 The sanctuary was established "to provide refuge to cats in hopeless situations."
 The sanctuary's 500th intake was documented in 2007 in the Westchester Times Tribune.

-The physical therapy Tabby's Place gives to a paraplegic resident, Tashi, attracted the attention of national and local media, including Cat Channel upon Tashi's rescue in 2008, Best Friends Animal Society, ZooToo in 2008, the Courier News in 2009, the CBS Evening News with Katie Couric in 2009, and WWOR-TV.
+In 2008, Tabby's Place garnered the attention of national and local media thanks to a paraplegic resident, Tashi.
+Tashi was featured on several channels, including the Cat Channel upon Tashi's rescue, Best Friends Animal Society, ZooToo in 2008, the Courier News in 2009, the CBS Evening News with Katie Couric in 2009, and WWOR-TV.

 In June 2010, a USA Today article described a United States Marine stationed in Okinawa, Japan, who had been caring for three stray cats when his local animal shelter was being shut down.
 The cats were scheduled to be euthanized, but the Marine requested help from the Okinawan American Animal Rescue Society, which arranged for the cats' journey from Okinawa to Tabby's Place.
 The transfer, which occurred in April 2010, was Tabby's Place's first international rescue.
+Since then, Tabby's Place has worked with several international rescues from a variety of countries such as Lebanon and Oman and US territory Puerto Rico.